 How does the EU average-consumer test compare to US AI disclosure requirements?

 The US has no single horizontal standard equivalent to Article 50.
-Disclosure obligations are fragmented: California’s SB 1001 requires bot disclosure only in commercial transactions, the FTC enforces against deceptive AI on a case-by-case basis, and sector-specific rules (finance, healthcare) impose their own requirements.
+Disclosure obligations are fragmented: California’s SB 1001 requires bot disclosure only in commercial transactions, the FTC enforces against deceptive AI on a case-by-case basis, and state laws such as Connecticut’s SB 5 add their own AI provenance and chatbot-disclosure rules.
 The EU’s approach replaces that patchwork with one legal benchmark that applies regardless of industry.

 What happens to the December 2 watermarking deferral if the Omnibus deal isn’t formally adopted?